By Bill Barclay

 read more. https://onlabor.org/a-clean-slate-for-worker-power-building-a-just-economy-and-democracy/

-We haven’t had an antiwar movement in the U.S. for a long time.
+(Ed.: We haven’t had an antiwar movement in the U.S. for a long time.
 So, when Iranian General Qassem Suleimani was assassinated on orders from President Donald Trump on January 3rd, it immediately raised the prospect of a real shooting war between the U.S. and Iran.
-It also caught many of us flat-footed and scrambling to respond.
+It also caught many of us flat-footed and scrambling to respond.)

-Interesting article on Working In These Times.
+Also see: Article on unions in In These Times.

 #NoWarWithIran: What You Can Do NowJANUARY 7, 2020People across the globe are reeling from the U.S. military’s escalation towards war.
 Just weeks after anti-government protests in Iran about rising fuel prices, these attacks on Iraqi soil bring us dangerously close to never-ending U.S. led war with catastrophic consequences for millions of Iranians, Iraqis, and people across the Middle East.